 - Are you and your spouse fighting over money?

 [do action=”orange-small-arrow”]Read more about how to identify a debt problem.[/do]

 You Can Fix Your Financial Situation

-But you can change the future of your financial situation.
+If you answered yes to more than a couple of those questions, you have a debt problem, but you still can change the future of your financial situation.
 You can do what others have done successfully – face this challenge.
-In other words, stop making excuses or denials.
-Professional debt help and sound debt advice is available.
+Stop making excuses.
+Professional debt help is available.

 Here are five debt help strategies to deal with your debt:

 - Debt Management Program: You work with a nonprofit credit counseling agency that enrolls you in a debt management plan.
 The plans should reduce the interest rate on your debt to somewhere near 8% and make monthly payments affordable.